 Eurostat also provides data on physical imports and exports of goods in a breakdown by stage of manufacturing (see Figure 5).
 A distinction is made between three stages: finished products, semi-finished products and raw products.

 The EU's physical exports are dominated by finished products whereas the physical imports are dominated by raw products.
 The EU economy is specialised in the transformation of low-value raw products into high-value finished and semi-finished products.

-More than 60 % of the EU's total physical imports are raw products.
-While on the other side: about 60 % of EU's total physical exports are finished products.
-Semi-finished products have a share of about one fourth of both physical imports and exports.
+More than 58 % of the EU's total physical imports are raw products.
+On the other hand, around 58 % of the EU's total physical exports are finished products.

 As shown above, the EU economy depends on raw materials from the rest of the world.
 This can be further analysed using economy-wide material flow accounts (EW-MFA).
 Import dependency, a metric derivable from EW-MFA, denotes the share of physical imports in the direct material input (DMI) of a given economy (the DMI comprises domestic extraction and physical imports).

 The import dependency can be broken down by main material categories.
-Table 1 shows that the EU economy is almost self-sufficient in the supply of non-metallic minerals (construction materials) and biomass with import dependencies of less than 3 % and around 10 %, respectively.
-For metal ores as well as for fossil energy materials the EU is highly dependent on imports from the rest of the world (more than 50 % and 60 %, respectively).
+Table 1 shows that the EU economy is almost self-sufficient in the supply of non-metallic minerals (construction materials) and biomass with import dependencies just over 3 % and around 12 %, respectively.
+For metal ores as well as for fossil energy materials, the EU is highly dependent on imports from the rest of the world (around 52 % and more than 70 %, respectively).

 Raw material equivalents — towards a global perspective

 Imports and exports are measured in mass weight of goods crossing the border, regardless of how much the traded goods have been processed.
 The total weight of raw material extractions needed to produce manufactured goods is usually several times greater than the weight of the goods themselves.